Need Help?

 Need professional advice for your consent to let with Scottish Widows Bank plc?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder commencing forfeiture proceedings.